jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 40% of breaches.
-Lastly, organizations need to continue to protect the keys to the kingdom, with Credentials showing up in 34% of the breaches.Although these credentials provide an important beachhead for criminals, we simply cant forget the unintentional (or rarely intentional) insider.
+Lastly, organizations need to continue to protect the keys to the kingdom, with Credentials showing up in 34% of the breaches.
+Although these credentials provide an important beachhead for criminals, we simply cant forget the unintentional (or rarely intentional) insider.
 Even though